opengeospatial/ets-wps10/README.md

 ## Build

-You require TEAM Engine to build the test.
+You require TEAMEngine to build the test.
-Instructions about how to build TEAM Engine and the test can be found [[here][https://github.com/opengeospatial/teamengine]].
+Instructions about how to build TEAMEngine and the test can be found [here](https://github.com/opengeospatial/teamengine).

+An example file is here:

 ## Bugs